Using SQL Statements with Databricks

 Performing a WHERE Clause

-Reading in only the data (attributes and features) you need for your workflow can improve overall performance significantly.
-By restricting the features read in from Databricks with a view, WHERE clause, or SELECT statement, you can streamline the data flow within your workspace thus improving its speed.
+Reading in only the data (attributes and features) you need for your workflow can significantly improve overall performance.
+By restricting the features read in from Databricks with a view, WHERE clause, or SELECT statement, you can streamline the data flow within your workspace, thus improving its speed.

 To do so, we can use the SQLCreator or SQLExecutor to specify a WHERE Clause before reading in our data.
 The Databricks reader also allows for the use of a WHERE Clause on the reader feature type.
 However, the SQLCreator/SQLExecutor allow for more control over your query, so if you’re familiar with SQL this is the preferred method.

-The SQL Statement looks like the other SQL Statements we’ve used so far, starting with a SELECT statement.
+The SQL Statement looks like the others we’ve used so far, starting with a SELECT statement.
 Afterwards, we can specify the WHERE clause, which dictates how we filter the data before reading it in.

 In this case, we want to filter our public art dataset by the Strathcona Neighborhood